2019/20

 Makeshift Goalkeeper Shirt

-LEAGUE Cup Shirts
+League Cup Shirts

 Oxford United wore shirts featuring League Cup competition sleeve patches for the fourth-round and quarter-final ties.

-Remembrance Weekend / FA Cup Shirts
+Remembrance / FA Cup Shirts

 Round